Povl Baumann

 Povl Erik Raimund Baumann (9 November 1878 – 3 July 1963) was a Danish architect who was a central figure during the transition from Neoclassicism to Functionalism in Danish residential architecture.
 In 1910, he was one of the founders of Den frie Architektforening, an alternative architects' association, and headed it for the nine years it existed.

 Early life and education

-Baumann was born on 9 November 1878 in Copenhagen, the son of translator Heinrich Johann Raimund Baumann and Julie Augusta née Riise.
-He first enrolled at the College of Advanced Technology to become a building engineer but in 1888 discontinued his studies after just three semesters.
+Baumann was born on 9 November 1878 in Copenhagen, the son of art historian and translator Heinrich Johann Raimund Baumann and Julie Augusta née Riise.
+His maternal grandfather was pharmacist Albert Heinrich Riise- His maternal uncle was photographer Frederik Riise.
+Baumann first enrolled at the College of Advanced Technology to become a building engineer but in 1888 discontinued his studies after just three semesters.
 Instead he took classes at a technical school from 1899 to 1901 while at the same time apprenticing as a mason.
 He was admitted to the Royal Danish Academy of Fine Arts in 1900 but dissatisfied with the teachings, left just two years later and was instead articled to Peder Vilhelm Jensen-Klint.
 He participated in an archaeological expedition to Rhodes from 1803 to 1805.
 He won a scholarship from the Art Academy in 1907.